what's wrong with animal tourism?

 Same goes for all the touristy 'delicacies' like insects, seahorses, duck embryos, snake hearts, shark fin soup, guinea pigs, frog legs, tiger wine, or any other weird body parts or fluids that people put in their mouths.

 It's not cool, it's cruel.
-Learn to live a cruelty-free lifestyle to prevent needless suffering!
+Learn to live a cruelty-free lifestyle to prevent suffering!